ohmg-dev/OldInsuranceMaps/README.md

 ## Software Details

 OHMG uses the [Django](https://www.djangoproject.com/) web framework for URL routing, auth, and the ORM, and [Django Ninja](https://django-ninja.dev) to create an API.
-A newsletter is implemented with [Django Newsletter](https://github.com/jazzband/django-newsletter).

 The frontend is built (mostly) with [Svelte](https://svelte.dev), using [OpenLayers](https://openlayers.org) for all map interfaces.
 [OpenStreetMap](https://openstreetmap.org) and [Mapbox](https://www.mapbox.com) are the basemap sources.